ZhidanRn/movieapp-kotlin/README.md

 ## Usage

-1.Once the app is running, you will see the main screen displaying a list of available genres.
+1. Once the app is running, you will see the main screen displaying a list of available genres.
-2.Select a genre to view the list of movies associated with that genre.
+2. Select a genre to view the list of movies associated with that genre.
-3.Click on a movie to view its details, including the overview and YouTube trailer.
+3. Click on a movie to view its details, including the overview and YouTube trailer.
-4.Click the "View Reviews" button to see user reviews for the selected movie.
+4. Click the "View Reviews" button to see user reviews for the selected movie.